-The purpose of the AASP Blog is twofold: (1) to be an educational resource within of the AASP website by offering interesting and timely topics for a public audience, and (2) to promote the expertise of AASP membership by providing them with opportunities to write posts.
+The purpose of the AASP Blog is twofold: (1) to be an educational resource within the AASP website by offering interesting and timely topics for a public audience (athletes and other performers, coaches, and parents), and (2) to promote the expertise of AASP membership by providing them with opportunities to write posts.

 To submit a blog post, authors must be an AASP member.
 Undergraduate students who are AASP members must have a sport psychology professor or supervisor review and sign off on their work prior to submission.

 Submissions will be evaluated based on the following criteria:

 Minor edits may be made to submissions for spelling, grammar, and/or adherence to American Psychological Association (APA) style.
 If revisions beyond editorial are necessary, feedback will be provided to the submitting author(s).

 If republishing the content elsewhere (e.g., author’s own website), please link to the AASP blog post by including, “Originally published on Association for Applied Sport Psychology Blog.”
 If the content was published elsewhere first, AASP can link to and credit the original source.
 Please note that self-plagiarism will not be permitted; content submitted must be original content.
 Authors will have the opportunity to provide a link to their own website in the author biography section.

 SUBMIT A BLOG POST